apaam/webpage/docs/python-api/utils/mesh/stl-model.md

 ## Visual Preview

-Export the mesh to VTK and render with `vtk-snap` for visual verification:
+Export the mesh to VTK and view it with any VTK-compatible viewer:

 ```python
 import phynexis